sanjay-perisync/react-course/readme.md

-# start of react course
+# hey, start of react course